 When you’re ready to learn how to make soap, here are 6 of the best soap making books for beginners to get you started.

-While there’s a wealth of soap making information online (yay technology!) there’s something to be said about learning the old fashioned way: from a book.
-The best soap making books for beginners walk you through each step of the soap making process, and have awesome recipes to boot.
+While there’s a wealth of soap making information online (yay technology!) there’s something to be said about learning the old-fashioned way: from a book.

-Today you have lots more options than those musty soap making books of yesteryear.
-These books will take your soap making skills to the next level, guaranteed.
+Today you have oodles more options than those musty soap making books of yesteryear.
+The best soap making books for beginners walk you through each step of the soap making process and have awesome recipes to boot.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means I may receive a small commission—at no extra cost to you—from any sales made through these links.
 I only recommend products that I personally use and love!
 View my affiliate disclosure.